 Unfortunately, conventional medicine has not woken up to the amount of research that has been done on magnesium deficiency.

-One of the reasons Western Medicine is so off base with magnesium is how they test it: with blood tests.
+One of the reasons Western Medicine so misunderstands magnesium deficiency is how they test it: with blood tests.

-Blood tests do not yield ANY information about magnesium… why?
+Blood tests do not yield ANY information about magnesium.
+Why?
 Because the body controls the levels of blood magnesium very tightly.
-If the magnesium in the blood drops just a little bit, you’re going to have a heart attack.
-It’s that sample.
+If the magnesium in the blood drops even a little bit, you’re going to have a heart attack.
+It’s that simple.
 So to prevent this, the body will rob all of its cells, tissues, and bones of magnesium in order to keep the blood levels constant.
 If you do a blood test for magnesium, the cells could be completely empty while your blood levels remain constant.

 What’s worse is that magnesium is not even in your blood.
 99% of the magnesium in the body is stored in the cells that get robbed, while a mere 1% of your body’s total magnesium is in the blood.
-These tests are a complete waste of time, and they’re not educating doctors to this reality.
+These tests are a complete waste of time, and doctors are not being educated about this reality.

 Why Are We So Deficient?

-Nowadays, nearly everyone is magnesium deficient – no test needed.
+Nowadays, nearly everyone is magnesium deficient — no test needed.
 Refined/processed foods are stripped of their mineral, vitamin, and fiber content.
 These are anti-nutrient foods because they actually steal magnesium in order to be metabolized.
 When consumed, they demand that we supplement with magnesium or we are destined to break down eventually due to severe deficiency.
-Like I said, sugar is the worst offender.
-Every single molecule of sugar you consume drags over 50 times the amount of magnesium out of your body.
+As I said, sugar is the worst offender; every single molecule of sugar you consume drags over 50 times the amount of magnesium out of your body.

 Well, what if you eat a healthy diet?
 Processed products are not the only foods that are devoid of magnesium.
-In general, magnesium has been depleted from topsoil, diminishing dietary intake across the board while our need for magnesium has increased, due to the high levels of toxic exposure we come across in our daily lives (air, water, plastics, chemicals, the list goes on!).
+In general, magnesium has been depleted from topsoil, diminishing dietary intake across the board.
+What’s worse, our need for magnesium has increased, thanks to the high levels of toxic exposure we come across in our daily lives (air, water, plastics, chemicals — the list goes on!).
 The soil is depleted of magnesium because of the pesticides that are sprayed on all conventionally grown plants and worldwide pollution that affects even the cleanest fields.
 Pesticides also kill those beneficial bacteria/fungi that are necessary in order for plants to convert soil nutrients into plant nutrients usable by humans.

-It turns out that using marijuana tends to deplete the body’s stores of magnesium, with the result that the person feels more on-edge after coming down from the high.
+It turns out that using marijuana tends to deplete the body’s stores of magnesium, with the result that the person feels more anxious after coming down from the high.